devmaker.net

 The symptom: Error 1, nothing works anymore

-Here is the translation: The Xiaomi Mi Robot Vacuum first generation is a great robot vacuum – affordable, reliable, and easily integrated into a smart home via Valetudo or Xiaomi Home.
-Until one day the notorious Error 1 appears: the robot drives a few centimeters, stops and reports a laser sensor error via voice announcement.
+The Xiaomi Mi Robot Vacuum (first generation) is a great robot vacuum – cheap, reliable, and easy to integrate into a smart home via Valetudo or Xiaomi Home.
+Until one day the notorious Error 1 shows up: the robot drives a few centimeters, stops, and announces a laser-sensor error by voice.

-Here is the translation: The orange LIDAR tower on the top no longer rotates.
-Without a rotating laser, the robot cannot create a map – and refuses to do any cleaning.
+The orange LIDAR tower on top no longer spins.
+Without a rotating laser, the robot can't build a map – and refuses to clean.

-Here is the translation: The defect is mechanical, not electronic.
-A worn-out small motor or a broken drive belt – both available for under 10 euros on eBay or AliExpress.
-The repair takes ~30 minutes with a Phillips-head screwdriver.
+The defect is mechanical, not electronic.
+A worn-out small motor or a snapped drive belt – both available for under 10 euros on eBay or AliExpress.
+The repair takes ~30 minutes with a Phillips screwdriver.

-The LIDAR sensor is rotated by a **small DC motor** via a **drive belt** (O-ring).
-After a few hundred hours of operation, one of two things happens:
+The LIDAR sensor is spun by a small DC motor via a drive belt (O-ring).
+After a few hundred operating hours, one of two things happens:

-• The carbon brushes in the motor are worn out – the motor no longer runs or only runs jerkily.
+• The carbon brushes in the motor are worn out – the motor no longer runs, or only jerkily.

-• The drive belt is broken or worn out – the motor is spinning, but the laser turret is not.
+• The drive belt has snapped or stretched out – the motor spins, but the laser tower doesn't.

-In both cases, the firmware detects that no rotation is occurring and outputs Error 1.
+In both cases the firmware detects that no rotation is happening and throws Error 1.

 • Replacement drive belt (O-ring) – included with most motor kits